mr-ntnu-developer/super-secure-server/README.md

 ```

 ## Disclaimer
-No this is not a safe server.
-Please do NOT use this code as an example of how to make a TCP server.
+No this is not a secure application.
+Please do NOT use this code in production.